hackclub/hackclub/workshops/backjack/README.md

 </details>

-and you will see that we are done with almost everything, Why did I say almost everything? because when you try to answer '3' stay, you might will some get some weird dealer card number showing, respetively or the answer will be kind of contradition to what th rule of the game relaly is.
+and you will see that we are done with almost everything, Why did I say almost everything? because when you try to answer '3' stay, you might will some get some weird dealer card number showing, respectively or the answer will be kind of contradiction to what the rule of the game really is.
-How many line of code is the last function again? five, so we done? let find out.
+How many lines of code is the last function again? five, so are we done? let's find out.

 We will declare our last function as ` Check_player_3card() ` because the game allow the dealer to have 3 card if the player has 3 card or more and the player never ask for a stay, then we should give the dealer his third card :
 ```C++